-Just like the rear camera through it does struggle in not in ideal lighting situations, if your looking for a Instagram worthy selfie then you will struggle with this phone.
+Just like the rear camera through it does struggle is not in ideal lighting situations, if your looking for an Instagram worthy selfie then you will struggle with this phone.

 The Moto G6 Play shoots 1080p@30fps, unlike the 1080p@60fps on the Moto G6; video footage looks decent and is what you would expect from a phone of this price.

-Footage is good enough for the average user and home movies will be fine on this device, that being said its certainly no Huawei P20 Pro and its not going to win any awards for its video recording capabilities.
+The footage is good enough for the average user and home movies will be fine on this device, that being said its certainly no Huawei P20 Pro and it’s not going to win any awards for its video recording capabilities.

 We were delighted to find that the Moto G6 Plays charging speed is absolutely rapid, you can expect to go from 0-100% in less than two hours!